Madani Younis, Bush Artistic Director, Introduces the Bush 2018 Season

 Monica, Javaad, Ben, Estelle, Arinzé, Vinay, Jaz and Winsome.
 These are our writers: bold, fresh voices that drive to the heart of what it means to be all the kinds of people you see everyday in our city.
 Some of their names may already be familiar to you.
 We’re certain that soon they’ll all be.
 This cohort of innovative new writers stand on the shoulders of a generation of playwrights like Winsome Pinnock whose play Leave Taking we will make new this year for contemporary audiences as part of an initiative called Passing the Baton.

 I kept making references back to heart-and-soul incredible plays, by men and women of colour from the last 50 years, which no one had heard of because they’re out of print and not being revived.
 These important works are being lost and silenced.
-Today we announce Passing the Baton – a three year initiative to reacquaint theatre goers with the BAMER artists who carved their way through British playwriting with distinction.
-It will also include a mentoring scheme to nurture the next generation of BAMER writers
+Today we announce Passing the Baton – a three year initiative to reacquaint theatre goers with artists of colour who carved their way through British playwriting with distinction.
+It will also include a mentoring scheme to nurture the next generation of writers of colour.

 The Believers Are But Brothers